Agatha (film): Production

 Kathleen Tynan began researching the project as a BBC documentary.
-During her research, she told producer David Puttnam about it and he suggested it be turned into a feature film.
+During her research, she told producer David Puttnam about it, and he suggested it be turned into a feature film.
 The Agatha Christie estate opposed the film, and tried to get it stopped.
+Finance was going to be provided by the Rank Organisation but they pulled out.

-Filming commenced on 7 November 1977 in Harrogate, North Yorkshire, England.
-Several members of the cast were upset with script changes made once production had begun, with Hoffman even suing the studio for $66 million claiming breach of contract; the outcome of the lawsuit is not known.
+Filming commenced 7 November 1977 in Harrogate, North Yorkshire, England.
+Several members of the cast were upset with script changes made once production had begun, with Hoffman even suing the studio for $66 million, claiming breach of contract; the outcome of the lawsuit is not known.
 Filming also occurred at Bray Studios in Berkshire.

-The locomotive pulling the train is LNER A3 Class 4-6-2 No. 4472 Flying Scotsman disguised as sister locomotives no. 4474 Victor Wild on one side and 4480 Enterprise on the other side.
-Flying Scotsman is now preserved at the National Railway Museum in York and operates tourist and excursion trains on the mainline.
+The locomotive pulling the train is LNER A3 Class 4-6-2 No. 4472 Flying Scotsman, disguised as sister locomotives no. 4474 Victor Wild on one side and 4480 Enterprise on the other side.
+Flying Scotsman is now preserved at the National Railway Museum in York, and operates tourist and excursion trains on the mainline.